minvws/nl-kat-coordination/docs/source/technical_design/debianinstall.rst

 OpenKAT listens on 127.0.0.1 port 8000 by default.
 We recommend that you access OpenKAT through a reverse proxy.
-If you already have a reverse proxy on a different host then you need to change ``GRANIAN_HOST`` to be able to access OpenKAT from the reverse proxy:
+If you already have a reverse proxy on a different host then you need to change ``GRANIAN_HOST`` in rocky.conf to be able to access OpenKAT from the reverse proxy:

 .. code-block:: sh

     GRANIAN_HOST=0.0.0.0

-If you want to use https between the reverse proxy and OpenKAT you can do that by setting also setting GRANIAN_PORT and GRANIAN_OPTIONS:
+If you want to use https between the reverse proxy and OpenKAT you can do that by setting also setting GRANIAN_PORT, :

 .. code-block:: sh

     GRANIAN_HOST=0.0.0.0
     GRANIAN_PORT=8443
-    GRANIAN_OPTIONS=--ssl-keyfile /path/to/key --ssl-certificate /path/to/cert
+    GRANIAN_SSL_KEYFILE=/path/to/key
+    GRANIAN_SSL_CERTIFICATE=/path/to/cert

 See also the `Granian documentation
 <https://github.com/emmett-framework/granian/blob/master/README.md>`_ for more